concord-consortium/codap/README.md

 ## Modifying the CODAP Source ##

 Most changes to the CODAP application source are automatically reflected by simply reloading the browser page at [http://localhost:4020/dg](http://localhost:4020/dg).
-More extensive changes (e.g. adding/removing source files) may require stopping and restarting **sc-server**.
+More extensive changes (e.g. adding/removing source files) may require stopping and restarting **sc-server** and/or removing the generated **tmp** folder.